Skip to main content

 Yes on VLM-backed pipelines (Llama 3.2 Vision, Qwen 2.5 VL, etc.).
 Send image_url or base64 content blocks.
 Up to 30 images per request.

-Supervised fine-tuning and LoRA are roadmap for Team plans.
+Supervised fine-tuning and LoRA are on the roadmap.
 Today, fine-tune externally (HF Transformers, Axolotl, Unsloth) and upload the result as a custom model.

 Up to the model’s context window minus your prompt length.
 Practical limits: 8K for most chat flows, 16-32K for long summaries.
 If you need more, split into streaming requests to avoid 504 timeouts.

-GET /v1/YOUR_PIPELINE_ID/models returns the model id.
-The response of any chat completion includes model: "meta-llama/Llama-3.1-8B-Instruct" so you always know what served the request.
+GET /v1/models returns the callable model IDs visible to your key.
+The response of any chat completion also includes the model value that served the request.

 Yes.
-Instead of model: "default", pass the full Hugging Face ID (meta-llama/Llama-3.1-8B-Instruct) in your request.
+Pass the full Hugging Face ID (meta-llama/Llama-3.1-8B-Instruct) in your request, or use a deployed alias returned by GET /v1/models.
 Pipelines support explicit aliases that map names to specific commits.

 Not here?